TrønderBilene: Establishment

 Fylkesbilene i Nord-Trøndelag was established as a county agency, with County Governor Halvor Bachke Guldahl as the first chair.
 The board was identical to the County Road Board.
 In addition to the existing routes, the company established new routes from Steinkjer to Ogndal, from Steinkjer to Kvam, from Verdalsøra to Grunnan, from Namsos to Nordli Municipality and from Namsos via Høylandet to Kongsmo.
 The routes were largely planned to supplement the railway line, that would operate as the main artery north–south through Innherred.
 The company also took over the operation of the ferry from Rødhammeren to Namsos.
-It took over the ferry Oma that had been in service since 1912.
+It took over the ferry SS Oma that had been in service since 1912.
 Oma was 28.13 tonnes and had a capacity for 50 passengers.
-It was replaced by the 100-passenger Kaulgarden in 1921, that was in service until 1924, when a bridge was opened.
+It was replaced by the 100-passenger SS Kaulgarden in 1921, that was in service until 1922, when the Namsen Bridge was opened.
 This was the only ferry service operated by Fylkesbilene.

 Pre-war operations

-The first year of operation showed 21,000 passengers and a profit of NOK 41,000.
+The first year of operation showed 21,000 passengers and a profit of 41,000 kroner.
 During 1920, there was a strike in the Norwegian State Railways, and Fylkesbilene had to operate a post car on the route from Trondheim via Steinkjer to Sunnan.
 The company's first head office was at Grand Hotell in Steinkjer, a block away from the railway station.
 In 1929, the Nordland Line opened from Sunnan via Snåsa to Grong, and the bus route was terminated.
 In 1928, the company bought its first buses, a series of 16 and 22-seat vehicles from Strømmens Værksted.
 Studebakers were introduced in 1937 and Volvos in 1938.
 A bus terminal and offices were built in the center of Steinkjer in 1938.
-In 1938, the route from Steinkjer to Follafoss and from Steinkjer to Sandvollan, Kjerknesvågen and Utøya were opened.
+In 1938, the route from Steinkjer to Follafoss and from Steinkjer to Sandvollan, Kjerknesvågen and Utøy were opened.